darbinreyes/subparprogrammer/C/lldb_tutorial.md

 Debugging with print statements is my natural tendency.
 But using a debugger is more efficient.
 These are my notes on using lldb, the current debugger on Mac OS X, it replaces gdb.

 I currently have an assertion at euclid.c line 274.
 As an exercise, I want to stop execution before that assert and print the values of local variables.
+Done.

 ## [lldb tutorial](https://lldb.llvm.org/use/tutorial.html)